Relational Counsellor/Psychotherapist and Supervisor, Reg. MBACP

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Works with the 'Gifted and Talented' and has a full appreciation of perfectionism as well as the intensity which is experienced within so many aspects of daily life; contibuting to the escalation of anxiety and mental fatigue.
+I regularly work with people who are considered 'Gifted and Talented' and I have a full understanding of perfectionism and the intensity which is experienced within so many aspects of daily life; contibuting to the escalation of anxiety and mental fatigue.

-Couples Counselling - helping couples to develop healthier patterns in their intimate relationships, leading them to positive growth and away from repeating the negative behaviours which can be at the root of their conflicts.
+Relationship Counselling - working with couples or family members to develop healthier patterns in their intimate or familial relationships; leading them to positive growth by focusing on reducing negative behaviours and exploring inappropriate belief systems which can form the root of their conflicts.

 Recovery from Trauma: Somatisation & Dissociation.